chr0nikler/chr0nikler.github.io/_posts/2023-10-22-How-I-Recovered-From-Debilitating-Jumpers-Knee.md

 Biomechanics may be an issue.
 There are valid reasons for believing that limited ankle mobility, tight quadriceps musculature, or limited hip mobility could attribute to additional load on the patellar tendon.

-I knew I had three longstanding issues, in order of importance:
+I knew I had three long standing issues, in order of importance:

 1. Reduced right calf strength post ACL reconstruction.
 2. Reduced left ankle mobility.
 3. Slightly reduced right hip mobility.

-The calf strength was evident to me during my return to sport testing after my ACL rehab, but not to my therapists.
+The calf strength was evident to me during my return-to-sport testing after my ACL rehab, but not to my therapists.
 Based on my injury history, I concluded that my tendon was highly aggravated due to strength deficits in the quadriceps and calf complex and an overload of maximal jumping.
-My left ankle mobility restriction likely increased the load on my right knee, but I marked it as secondary problem, to tackle later.
+My left ankle mobility restriction likely increased the load on my right knee, but I marked it as a secondary problem, to tackle later.

 I gave my sport some thought too.
 Most of my jumps occur in two forms: double leg jumping and landing, such as during most block jumps, or double leg jumping and single left-leg landing, such as during more powerful hits.
 As middle blocker, the landings are stiff, meaning decreased time to disperse energy.
 And no, you can't tell a middle blocker to "land softly."

 Telling an athlete they are "landing incorrectly" during sport is meaningless.
 Outside of sport, in non-chaotic environments, training an athlete to be only land a certain way ingrains useless patterns.
-Exposure to only "correct" movements suggests that the instant an athlete enters a position different from that, he or she is doing something "wrong" and is bound be injured.
+Exposure to only "correct" movements suggests that the instant an athlete enters a position different from that, he or she is doing something "wrong" and is bound to be injured.
 Hindsight bias wins.
 That's a fragile mindset.
 Get rid of it.
 Instead, adopt the mindset that an athlete is strong in what he or she is exposed to frequently.
 Expose athletes to different landings, chaotic landings, unplanned landings.
 In this way, assessing an athlete's movement becomes less of a snapshot in a single point in time, and more of movie reel accounting for all their previous movement experience.

 ### Stage 1: Isometrics

 The first recommendation when everything causes pain is isometrics.
 An **isometric** exercise involves holding a muscle at a fixed length and contracting it for a certain period of time.
-Because they involve no movement, isometrics make it is easy to find a position that does not provoke the tendon while strengthening the rest of the tissues involved.
+Because they involve no movement, isometrics make it easy to find a position that does not provoke the tendon while strengthening the rest of the tissues involved.

 I must reiterate, isometric exercises are used when the tendon is considered "fragile" or is easily provoked.
 As I just said in my case, everything hurt.
 If this does not sound like you, isometric exercises do not need to be your starting point.
 You might find the Stage 2 exercises more suitable for your needs.
 The best exercise recommendations for isometrics are Spanish Squats and Machine Leg Extensions.